xonixx/xonixx.github.io/sql-in-sql.md

 2. `.headers off` - we want to get the clean SQL, we don't want DuckDB to add default headers.
 3. The trick using `IF` and `ROW_NUMBER() OVER ()` ([link](https://duckdb.org/docs/stable/sql/functions/window_functions)) is needed to only insert `union all` after the first `select`.
 4. The `e` modifier in `e'union all\n'` is needed to output the actual newline instead of `\n`.
-5. You can reference columns in the CSV file by their actual names (like `"Banknet Reference Number"`), not their position.
+5. You can reference columns in the CSV file by their actual names (like `"Banknet Reference Number"`), not necessarily their position.
 6. `read_csv()` - the function you use to query CSV files ([link](https://duckdb.org/docs/stable/data/csv/overview)).
 Automatic CSV parsing is applied, which seems to work in most cases.
 If it doesn't, you can supply many available options to the function.

 I think DuckDB is becoming an inevitable addition to my development toolbox.